-Discount Rate - The discount rate used to measure the total pension liability for PERS was 5.00% as of June 30, 2017.
-The discount rate used to measure the total pension liability for PFRS was 6.14% as of June 30, 2017.
-This single blended discount rate was based on the long-term expected rate of return on pension plan investments of 7.00%, and a municipal bond rate of 3.58% as of June 30, 2017, based on the Bond Buyer GO 20-Bond Municipal Bond Index which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+Discount Rate - The discount rate used to measure the total pension liability for PERS was 5.66% and 5.00% as of June 30, 2018 and 2017, respectively.
+The discount rate used to measure the total pension liability for PFRS was 6.51% and 6.14% as of June 30, 2018 and 2017, respectively.
+This single blended discount rate was based on the long-term expected rate of return on pension plan investments of 7.00%, and a municipal bond rate of 3.87% and 3.58% as of June 30, 2018 and 2017, respectively, based on the Bond Buyer GO 20-Bond Municipal Bond Index which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on the contribution rate in the most recent fiscal year.
-Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2040 for PERS and 2057 for PFRS.
-Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2040 for PERS and 2057 for PFRS, and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability.
+Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2046 for PERS and 2062 for PFRS as of June 30, 2018 and 2040 for PERS and 2057 for PFRS as of June 30, 2017.
+Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2046 for PERS and 2062 for PFRS as of June 30, 2018 and 2040 for PERS and 2057 for PFRS as of June 30, 2017, and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability.

-Change in Assumptions - For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2017, the discount rate increased 1.02% to 5.00% and the long-term expected rate of return decreased 0.65% to 7.00%.
-For the valuation used in the measurement of the net pension liability for PFRS as of June 30, 2017, the discount rate increased 0.59% to 6.14% and the long-term expected rate of return decreased 0.65% to 7.00%.
+Change in Assumptions - For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2018, the discount rate increased 0.66% to 5.66% while the long-term expected rate of return remained at 7.00%.
+For the valuation used in the measurement of the net pension liability for PFRS as of June 30, 2018, the discount rate increased 0.37% to 6.51% while the long-term expected rate of return remained at 7.00%.
+For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2017, the discount rate increased 1.02% to 5.00% while the long-term expected rate of return decreased 0.65% to 7.00%.
+For the valuation used in the measurement of the net pension liability for PFRS as of June 30, 2017, the discount rate increased 0.59% to 6.14% while the long-term expected rate of return decreased 0.65% to 7.00%.

-Sensitivity of the Collective Net Pension Liability to Changes in the Discount Rate - The following presents the collective net pension liability of the University, measured as of June 30, 2017, calculated using the discount rate as disclosed above as well as what the collective net pension liability would be if it was calculated using a discount rate that is 1-percentage point lower or 1-percentage point higher than the current rate (dollars in thousands):
+Sensitivity of the Collective Net Pension Liability to Changes in the Discount Rate - The following presents the collective net pension liability of the University, measured as of June 30, 2018 and 2017, respectively, calculated using the discount rate as disclosed above as well as what the collective net pension liability would be if it was calculated using a discount rate that is 1-percentage point lower or 1-percentage point higher than the current rate (dollars in thousands):